 The Resident Experience survey was conducted from September 16, 2024, to October 11, 2024, while the Family and Caregiver Experience Survey took place between June 24, 2024, and July 19, 2024.
 Resident surveys were administered in-house with the assistance of volunteers, while family and caregiver surveys were distributed both by mail as paper copies and via email with a SurveyMonkey link for online completion.
 Paper surveys were later entered into SurveyMonkey, and the results were compiled.
 The results of both surveys were analyzed and shared in a data dashboard.

-The Family and Caregiver Experience Survey results were available to staff on October 16, 2024, and the Resident Experience Survey results were available on January 14, 2025.
-Results of both surveys were also shared with our Resident Council on February 19, 2025, and Family Councils on December 18, 2025.
+The Family and Caregiver Experience Survey results were available to staff on October 29, 2024, and the Resident Experience Survey results were available on January 21, 2025.
+Results of resident experience survey was shared with our Resident Council on February 10, 2025, and Family Councils on February 26, 2025.
+Results of family and caregiver experience survey was also shared with our Resident Council on January 16, 2025, and Family Councils on October 16, 2024.
 During these sessions, collaborative dialogue took place and additional change ideas were discussed with staff.
-Survey results were also posted on the communication board at the home on March 19, 2025.
+Survey results were also posted on the communication board at the home on October 29, 2024 (FCES) and January 21, 2025 (RES).